tslater2006/Trace-Wizard/README.md

 ### From View

-This view is triggered by clicking on the "F" button.
+This view can be accessed by selecting View -> SQL -> By From Clause

 It operates basically the same to the WHERE view, except it is grouping by FROM statements instead of WHERE

+### Errors View

+This view can be accessed by selecting View -> SQL -> Errors

+This view mode shows any SQL statements that had errors.
+Double clicking on one of this will take you to the appropriate line in the execution context.

+### Tables View

+This view can be accessed by selecting View -> SQL -> Errors

+This view mode show a list of all tables that where the subject of the "From" clause, and an aggregate count of how many SQL statements used that table.

 ### Searching